audioxide/data/data/posts/20180404-reviews-air-moon-safari.md

   pleasant, comforting, and frequently absorbing.
 I can’t imagine anyone not having a good time with it.
 week: 140
+blurb: Air combined chillout aesthetic with downtempo percussion, adding the pop element that made them such a success.
+Pleasant, familiar, and frequently absorbing.
 ---
 author: ANDRÉ
 review: >-